webpwnized/hawkscan-action/README.md

 ### `configurationFiles`

 **Optional** A list of HawkScan configuration files to use.
+If workspace argument is provided, the file paths are relative to the workspace.
 Defaults to `stackhawk.yml`.
 File names can be separated with spaces, commas, or newlines.

 For example:
 ```yaml